Prag8855/aab/content/guides/berlin-auslanderbehorde-appointment.md

 5. **Get an Ausländerbehörde appointment**
     After they process your application, they will email you.
 Usually, when they contact you, it means that your residence permit is approved.[^12] They usually give you an appointment to bring missing documents or scan your fingerprints.
 You should get your residence permit [around 8 weeks](/guides/auslanderbehorde-wait-times) after the appointment.{{ fail_on('2025-01-15') }}

-### Book an appointment online

-You can't book an appointment online.
-The *Ausländerbehörde* disabled its appointment system in August 2024.
-You must use the contact form, send your documents, and wait for a reply.
-It can take [a few months](/guides/auslanderbehorde-wait-times).

 ## Before your appointment